A confident, fully-grown composing talent.

 Rogerson also regularly collaborates with artists in other disciplines: recent examples include Sacred Earth, for mezzo-soprano J’Nai Bridges with video by Emmy-nominated director and National Geographic photographer Keith Ladzinski, and Azaan, a play written for the Oregon Symphony in collaboration with Dipika Guha.
 His work has been featured in a variety of mediumsfrom comedian Joe Pera’s web series “How to Make It in USA” to ballet by choreographer Claudia Schreier.

 Other recent commissions and performances have come from the Atlanta, Houston, Indianapolis, Milwaukee, New Jersey, New World, and San Francisco symphonies, the Buffalo Philharmonic, and the Orchestra of St. Luke’s.
-This season, Mr. Rogerson also continues as Composer-in-Residence of the Allentown Symphony, which premieres a new orchestral work, as well as Artistic Advisor of the Amarillo Symphony.
+Mr. Rogerson also served as Composer-in-Residence and Artistic Advisor of the Allentown Symphony and the Amarillo Symphony.

 Born in 1988, Mr. Rogerson studied at the Curtis Institute of Music, Yale School of Music, and Princeton University with Jennifer Higdon, Aaron Jay Kernis, Martin Bresnick, and Steve Mackey.
 He is represented by Young Concert Artists, Inc. and served as YCA Composer-in-Residence from 2010-2012.
 He also is one of two composers on the roster of Manhattan Chamber Players.
 In 2012, he co-founded Kettle Corn New Music, a new music presenting organization in New York City, and currently serves as its co-artistic director.
 In 2016, Mr. Rogerson joined the Musical Studies Faculty at the Curtis Institute of Music in Philadelphia, where he lives full-time.